quic/cloud-ai-sdk/models/language_processing/encoder/README.md

 ## Source of the models
 ---
 The models are downloaded from (https://huggingface.co).
-This script has been tested for the following models:
+This script has been tested with the following models:

 * albert-base-v2
 * allenai/scibert_scivocab_uncased
 * avichr/heBERT_sentiment_analysis
+* BAAI/bge-reranker-large
+* BAAI/bge-base-en-v1.5
+* BAAI/bge-reranker-v2-m3
+* BAAI/bge-large-en-v1.5
+* BAAI/bge-small-en-v1.5
 * beomi/kcbert-base
 * bert-base-cased
 * bert-base-chinese